Knowing a bit more about Scotland and Scottish culture could help you settle in your new life in Edinburgh.

 Generally, people in the UK value privacy.
-They do not generally get close or touch each other, unless they know each other well.
+They tend not to get close or touch each other, unless they know each other well.
 Body language in the UK is normally quite contained.
 This may seem less friendly than you are accustomed to.
 In fact, people are generally very friendly.
 When meeting for the first time, people in the UK normally shake hands.

 You may notice that people say 'please' and 'thank you' often.
 These forms of politeness are expected.